 Certificates of Deposits (CDs)

-CDs generally offer higher rates than savings accounts and MMA’s and if you can keep your savings in the bank for six months or longer, its one of the best places to park your money.
+CDs generally offer higher rates than high yield savings accounts and MMA’s.
+It’s one of the best places to park your money if you can keep your savings in the bank for six months or longer.
 You may have to pay a penalty if you take your money out early though.

 Typical CD term lengths range from three months to five years.
 In most cases the longer the terms, the higher the interest rate.
 With current interest rates on the rise, locking in a longer rate may seem less attractive, but if you’re risk averse and looking for a place to stockpile large sums of cash (those with 1-2 year emergency funds) opening a CD ladder may be right for you.
 You could for example open up CD’s with terms of 1, 2 ,3, 4 and 5 years.
 You could put more cash in the shorter terms so that you can reap the benefits of the expected interest rate hikes of 2019 and lock in the higher rates once the rates increase.
 It’s also somewhat similar to a market timing strategy because you don’t know what the highest 5 year term will be, but that would be the best bang for your buck.
 You could also just do a 1, 2 and 3 year terms if you like as well or just put the cash in the highest 5 year term you can find if you think the interest rate won’t go higher any time soon.